DANS-KNAW/DANS-Workshops/src/main/scala/workshop3/06 try.md

 def foo: Unit = {
     throw new Exception()
 }
+```

-// if this method is not documented properly and/or you don't have access
+If this method is not documented properly and/or you don't have access to the source code, you will only find out at
-// to the source code, you will only find out at runtime that this function
+runtime that this function throws an `Exception`.
-// throws an Exception.
 This is not visible in the return type!
-```

 Scala instead provides a technique that is quite similar to its `Option` type.
 Whereas this type denoted the possibility
 of returning a `null`, a `Try` type expresses the possibility of returning an `Exception` instead of an actual value.